ArmandMosescu/Bandgap-IP-Design-using-SKY130-technology-node-VSD/README.md

 # Component design with spice netlist

 ### PTAT section
-After writing our spice file for our PTAT circuit we will start simulating

 #
 Using NGSPICE we will simulate V(qp1), resulting in -0.00173539 mV/deg C